GannonCombs/BlindGPT/README.md

 Whisper speech to text.

-Elevenlabs text to speech.

-Resuming a conversation, and maintaing context.
+Resuming a conversation, and maintaining context.

 Write tests.